mattkferguson/oci-analyzeImage-func-jsonDB/README.md

     For one-time manual collection creation:

     ```bash
-    # Replace with your actual database URL and password
+    # Replace with your actual database URL and the admin password you set in terraform.tfvars
     curl -X PUT \
-      -u "ADMIN:0Racle123456" \
+      -u "ADMIN:<YOUR_DB_ADMIN_PASSWORD>" \
       -H "Content-Type: application/json" \
       -d '{
         "schemaName": "ADMIN",